aphp/edsnlp/docs/pipes/core/normalizer.md

 ### Accents

-The `eds.accents` pipeline removes accents.
+The `eds.accents` pipeline component removes accents.
 To avoid edge cases, the component uses a specified list of accentuated characters and their unaccented representation, making it more predictable than using a library such as `unidecode`.